-If you suspect you have a hearing loss see a qualified audiologist to have your hearing evaluated.
+If you suspect that you may have a hearing loss see your family doctor who can refer you to a qualified audiologist to have your hearing evaluated.
+In some provinces in Canada you can refer yourself directly to an audiologist without a doctor's referral.

-An audiologist is a health care professional trained to evaluate, diagnose, and provide rehabilitation for individuals with hearing loss.
-They have an advanced university education (Master's or Doctorate) in Audiology.
+An audiologist is a health care professional trained to evaluate, diagnose, and rehabilitate those with hearing loss.
+They have an advanced university education (Master's or Doctorate) in Audiology and most are national members with either the Canadian Academy of Audiology or the Canadian Association of Speech-Language Pathologists and Audiologists or both.

-Audiologists will provide the full range of tests necessary to determine the exact nature of your hearing loss and whether your condition warrants medical attention.
+They will provide the full range of tests necessary to determine the exact nature of your hearing loss and whether your condition warrants medical attention.
 No one is too young to have a hearing test, even a newborn.
-Audiologists are qualified to inform you about hearing aids.
+Many audiologists are also qualified to inform you about hearing aids.

 They can select, fit and even dispense hearing aids and other assistive listening devices such as FM systems and infrared systems.
 As well they provide patient and family counseling about living with a hearing loss and hearing conservation programs to prevent hearing loss.